suntorytime/phase-2-part-B/part-3/README.md

 - A user must have a unique username.

 ### Release 5: CRUD Auctions and Items
-Now we'll add some CRUD functionality around auctions and their items.
+Now we'll add some CRUD functionality around auctions.
 Users create auctions to sell items.
-There's no reason to create an item without an auction.
-But, remember the validation that an auction's item must exist.
+There's no reason to create an item without an auction, and remember the validation that an auction's item must exist.

 **Auctions**
 - Users can create auctions.
-- Users can edit auctions.
+- Users can edit their own auctions.
-- Users can delete auctions.
+- Users can delete their own auctions.

-**Items**
-- Users can create items.
-- Users can edit items.

 ### Release 6:  Auction Pages and Layout
 Let's add some pages for viewing auctions.
 We'll make a page to display a single auction and a page where all the auctions are listed.
 While we're at it, let's do some work on the general layout of our site.